Thank you! Your submission has been received!

 You Can't Correct Until You Connect

-I learned this lesson even earlier, during my first week on the job as a brand-new after-school counselor.
-A lead teacher asked me to talk to a mom about her son Johnny’s rough day.
-I walked up, nervous but ready to "be the professional."
+I learned this even earlier, during my first week as a brand-new after-school counselor.
+A lead teacher asked me to talk to a mom about her son Johnny's rough day.
+I walked up, nervous but ready to be the professional.

 "Hi, you must be Johnny's mom.
 I wanted to talk about his day…"

-It was a small moment, but it revealed a massive leadership truth: Authority without relationship feels like an intrusion.
-You cannot effectively correct a situation until you have first connected with the person.
+It was a small moment, but it revealed a massive leadership truth: authority without relationship feels like an intrusion.
+You cannot effectively correct a situation until you've first connected with the person.

-The "Unspoken" Questions: Every time you stop what you’re doing and give a parent your undivided attention, you are answering the three questions they are subconsciously asking:
+Every time you stop what you're doing and give a parent your undivided attention, you're answering the three questions they're subconsciously asking:

 If the only time a parent hears from you is when there's a "situation," your Trust Bank is in the red.

-• The Goal: Aim for 90% positive or neutral "deposits."
-Share a quick note about a new skill or a funny thing their child said.
-These "tiny wins" prove that you genuinely see their child as an individual, not just a name on a roster.
+The goal: 90% of your communication should be positive or neutral.
+A quick note about a new skill.
+A funny thing their child said.
+The small mentions prove that you see their child as an individual, not just a name on a roster.

 3. Your Body Language Speaks First